How I do I become more active in the NJCDCA?

 If there is a safety question regarding my routine, can I ask the safety judges at the event?

 Answer: No, you may not approach the Safety Judges the day of the competition.
-All safety questions must be sent to Pat DePalma at least one week before the competition.
+All safety questions must be sent to Pat DePalma by February 20th.
 It is important to remember that the legality of your routine depends on how it is performed the day of the event.
-The cheer state championships follows the National Federation Interscholastic Spirit Association rules and regulations, including the 2010-2011 revisions, with the exception of the use of a spring floor, and will be strictly enforced.
+The cheer state championships follows the National Federation Interscholastic Spirit Association rules and regulations, including the 2014-2015 revisions, with the exception of the use of a spring floor, and will be strictly enforced.
 A 5 point penalty will be deducted for each infraction including stepping off the mat and exceeding the time limit.
 Please visit www.nfhs.org.

 All Star state championships will follow USASF levels 1-6 All Star rules.
 A 5 point penalty will be assessed for each infraction.
 Please go to www.usasf.net and click onto rules and levels; be advised that some rules have changed from last year.